simratsingh14/algorithmns/README.md

 # Problem Solved:
 - (LC)746 Min Cost Climbing Stairs
-- (FCC)Can sum be possible
+- (FCC) Can sum be possible
-- (FCC) How to sum knapsack unbounded
+- (FCC) How to get target sum in array
-- (FCC) Best sum knapsack unbounded
+- (FCC) Best sum to get target sum in array
 - (FCC) Can construct string from wordBank
 - (FCC) CountConstruct how many ways to construct
 - (FCC) All the construct ways